devopsdays/devopsdays-web/content/blog/2016-kansas_city.md

 src="https://www.youtube.com/embed/dyOaK7N0qf4">
 </iframe>

 The conference was a mixture of presentations and open spaces.
-Speakers came from both coasts and included viewpoints ranging a high school student to a PhD, from seasoned executives to software and system engineers, from first time presenters to presenters with over 60 conferences speaking slots.
+Speakers came from both coasts and included viewpoints ranging from a high school student to a PhD, from seasoned executives to software and system engineers, from first time presenters to presenters with over 60 conferences speaking slots.
 Open spaces were held in the afternoon.
-This is where the conference takes a term from organized formal content to informal self-organizing content.
+This is where the conference takes a turn from organized formal content to informal self-organizing content.
 Attendees suggested topics and voted throughout the day.
 They then voted with their feet throughout the afternoon by moving from the 5 simultaneous discussions.

-The [videos](https://confreaks.tv/events/devopsdayskansascity2016) and [slides](https://www.devopsdays.org/events/2016-kansascity/program/) of all talks can be found linked from our [program](https://www.devopsdays.org/events/2016-kansascity/program/).
+The [videos](https://confreaks.tv/events/devopsdayskansascity2016) and [slides](https://www.devopsdays.org/events/2016-kansascity/program/) of all talks are linked on our [program](https://www.devopsdays.org/events/2016-kansascity/program/).

 Kudos were given across the board in the attendee survey here are some: